 Suggestion: Take a wide brim hat, lots of water and sunscreen.
 Keep high energy snacks handy in your personal flotation device.

 Shortly after the Bleriot Ferry you paddle through Horsethief Canyon – a pretty section that is all too short.
 Then its many more kilometres of easy paddling though I didn’t find it quite as pretty as earlier sections.
 Once you reach the train bridge in Drumheller it’s about a 20 minute paddle to Newcastle Beach – located on river right across from the hospital.

-Organizing your Red Deer River adventure
+Organizing your canoe trip on the Red Deer River

 - Red Deer River Adventures out of Drumheller offers canoe and kayak rentals (it includes paddles, personal flotation devices…) as well as a shuttle service.
 Book the shuttle well in advance.
 They also offer day trips on the Red Deer River if you’re not interested in camping.

 - The shuttle is $100 plus tax from Drumheller to Tolman Bridge.

 - By law you can camp anywhere below the high water mark, including on islands.